-Combining best in class power, an easy to clean configuration, and set-it-and-forget-it functionality, the Levot LV600HH is the best overall humidifier we tested.
-It has a built-in humidistat that accurately monitors the surrounding humidity, and adjusts its setting accordingly.
-All you have to do is set your desired humidity level, start up the LV600HH, and not touch it again until the water runs out.
-When the water does run out the tank has a big, easy to fill opening and the machine itself allows easy scrubbing access to all the bits that need to be cleaned.
-The remote control lets you turn off the machine in the middle of the night without having to get up.
+The best overall humidifier we tested was the Levot LV600HH, featuring a winning combination of best in class power, ease of cleaning, and set-it-and-forget-it functionality.
+It has a built-in humidistat that accurately monitors the surrounding humidity and adjusts its setting accordingly.
+It's as easy as setting your desired humidity level, starting up the LV600HH, and not touching it again until the water runs out.
+When the water does run out, the tank has a big, easy to fill opening, and the machine itself allows easy scrubbing access to all the bits that need to be cleaned.
+The remote control conveniently lets you turn off the machine in the middle of the night without having to get up.

 Read review: Levoit LV600HH